 Not only has cancer completely change the course of Isaiah’s life, but it has taken a drastic toll on this family’s financial stability and mental health.
+He is fed through a ng tube, receives 8 different medicines at 9 different times each day and night.
 Tish is no longer able to work full-time due to Isaiah’s needs and treatment plan.
 Her income has been cut by more than 50%.
-“Mentally, it’s hard to accept Isaiah’s brain injury.
-All my time is spent at the hospital by his side.
-I want to buy toys that will help him, but parking expenses, gas prices and unpaid leave are killing my budget,” says Tish.

 Before Isaiah was diagnosed, Tish proudly bought a new home for her family.
 She took out a loan to help cover the mortgage and is now facing drastic lifestyle changes to try and make ends meet.
 Between mortgage payments, hospital expenses and everyday needs, Tish is struggling to keep her family afloat.
 “My life is all about cancer now.
 It’s been really hard to accept.
-My baby used to love to dance and now he’s intubated in the PICU,” says Tish.
-“And through it all, I’ve found myself forgetting about my own health.
-As a result, I’ve developed depression and anxiety.”
+My baby used to love to dance and now he’s fed through a tube,” says Tish.

 Isaiah is making some progress.
 He is learning how to hold his head up and making baby sounds again.
 He even said “dada.”
 He still is not responding with his eyes but he has that signature smile that wipes away all doubt.
 “I am scared, but I left it in Gods hands.
 Everyday gets a little brighter.
 Financially being a single parent is draining but knowing Isaiah is doing great gives me more ammunition to keep fighting.
 I can’t thank JUST TRYAN IT enough.
 Cancer has ruined my life but it didn’t take my son from me,” says Tish.
 “He is still fighting and I am there for him every step of the way.”